Uncovering the first-infall history of the LMC through its dynamical impact in the Milky Way halo: Discussion

 Moreover, the LMC's dynamical influence on stellar streams and kinematics of MW satellites are relevant to its total mass. \cite{2021ApJ...923..149S} fit the LMC mass (during infall) to be $1.88_{-0.40}^{+0.35} \times 10^{11} \mathrm{M}_{\odot}$ with five stellar streams with full 6D phase-space measurements in the proximity of the LMC. \cite{2022MNRAS.511.2610C} employ the likelihood-based forward modelling method and treat the LMC's mass as a model parameter, together with the unperturbed potential of the MW and the distribution function of the tracer in MW halo.
 They construct a time-dependent MW-LMC potential and rewind the orbits of globular clusters and satellite galaxies measured by Gaia backward to the time when the LMC has negligible influence to the MW.
 They then evaluate the likelihood of the tracers in their Bayesian model and the posterior of the LMC's mass (at infall) is $1.65_{-0.49}^{+0.47} \times 10^{11} \mathrm{M}_{\odot}$.
 These two results are broadly consistent with our measurement, which probes the LMC infall mass is around $2.1 \times 10^{11} \mathrm{M}_{\odot}$.

 As for the shape of the MW halo.
-The majority of previous works report an oblate spheroid halo that is aligned with the Galactic disk and the flattening parameter $q$ is constrained to values close to 1.0 in some recent works. \cite{2018ApJ...859...31H} use 11,000 RRab stars (a subtype of RR Lyrae star) within $20 \mathrm{kpc} \leq R_{\mathrm{gc}} \leq 131 \mathrm{kpc}$ from Pan-STARRS1 to measure the density profile of the Galactic halo.
+The majority of previous works report an oblate spheroid halo that is aligned with the Galactic disk and the flattening parameter $q$ is constrained to values close to 1.0 in some recent works. \cite{2015ApJ...803...80K} compared synthetic models of the Pal 5 stream's tidal tails with locally overdense regions of selected stars from SDSS DR9, finding that the halo of the MW has a flattening parameter of $q=0.95_{-0.12}^{+0.16}$. \cite{2018ApJ...859...31H} use 11,000 RRab stars (a subtype of RR Lyrae star) within $20 \mathrm{kpc} \leq R_{\mathrm{gc}} \leq 131 \mathrm{kpc}$ from Pan-STARRS1 to measure the density profile of the Galactic halo.
 The distribution of the sources is then well fit by a ellipsoidal stellar density model with a constant flattening parameter $q$ and $q=0.918_{-0.014}^{+0.016}$.
 In addition, \cite{2021MNRAS.508.5468H} model the stellar halo distribution function with the astrometric data for halo RR Lyrae stars within 30 kpc from Gaia DR2 and find a posterior distribution of $q>0.963$.
 These measurements are consistent with our results obtained from the kinematic perturbations induced by the LMC in the MW halo, which favors $q > 0.7$.